Sanchithasharma/document_extractor/README.md

 # DocExtractor

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.4.
+Bootstrap is used for the CSS framework.
+The web apllication takes in the word document and bind it to the google form.

 ## Development server